sabarisrinivas-venkatesan/ransomeware/readme.md

 You are running this at your own risk.
 I AM NOT RESPONSIBLE FOR ANYTHING.

+Evasion of Malware Detection

+This project uses a technique called LOLBIN (Living on the land Binary) method to evade most antimalware systems.

 This project was developed by Sabarisrinivas Venkatesan (A CSE Sophomore @ NITT) to analyse and study the payload execution and detection methods of malwares.